 Invited Lecturer to the National Academy of science of Argentina.
 Title: ProTRH biology and its relation to energy expenditure.
-To be presented on March 25, 2006.
+March 25, 2006.

-Invited speaker at the Institute of Metabolic Science, University of Cambridge, UK. the External Research Seminar Series.
+Invited speaker at the Institute of Metabolic Science, University of Cambridge, UK.
+The External Research Seminar Series.
 Title: energy Balance and the thyroid axis.
 March 2008.